EladHavakuk/Image_Processing_Final_Project/README.md

 three-method comparison (two Wiener-deconvolution variants and Richardson-Lucy), because no single image-quality metric agreed with the others on which method actually helped the downstream task — a result treated as a finding in its own right rather than smoothed over.
-All numbers in this document come from real runs on real data; none are simulated or illustrative placeholders.
+The report is organized around what was actually found: the visual effect of each distortion and restoration on real images, the measured numbers behind those effects, and the mathematics of the algorithms that produced them.
+All numbers and figures in this document come from real runs on real data; none are simulated or illustrative placeholders.

 ---